3xBJ/hydeout-jekyll-starter/_drafts/fun-with-il-chapter-0-class-declaration.md

 #### Type layout attributes

+The type layout specifies how the fields of an instance of a type are arranged.

+auto: The layout shall be done by the CLI, with no user-supplied constraints. explicit: The layout of the fields is explicitly provided (§II.10.7).
+However, a generic type shall not have explicit layout. sequential: The CLI shall lay out the fields in sequential order, based on the order of the fields in the logical metadata table (§II.22.15).

 #### Interoperation attributes

 When dealing with .dll from another language, a call by another thread - or any interoperation in the unmenaged realm - we need to serialize our data structure to send as a message to whoever is calling.
 This serialization process is called **marshalling**.